Doireann Ní Ghlacáin

-Doireann Ní Ghlacáin (born 1993/1994) is an Irish fiddler, sean-nós singer, and TV presenter.
+Doireann Ní Ghlacáin, sometimes Doireann Glackin (born 1993/1994), is an Irish fiddler and sean-nós singer, academic and TV, radio and podcast presenter.

 Early life and education

-Ní Ghlacáin grew up in Clontarf, County Dublin.
-Her father, Kevin Glackin, is a retired garda and her mother Sorcha Ní Riada, political correspondent for TG4.
-Her maternal grandfather was the composer Seán Ó Riada.
+Doireann Glackin, later commonly billed as Ní Ghlacáin, grew up in Clontarf, a Northside suburb of Dublin, the eldest of three children.
+Her father, Kevin Glackin, is a retired garda, and teacher of fiddle playing, and her mother, Sorcha Ní Riada, political correspondent for TG4.
+Her paternal uncle is traditional musician Paddy Glackin and her maternal grandfather was the composer Seán Ó Riada.

 Ní Ghlacáin received her primary education at Scoil Neasáin, a Gaelscoil in Harmonstown, before attending Coláiste Íosagáin, Booterstown.
 She was taught to play the fiddle by her father.
+She completed a bachelor's degree in Philosophy and the Irish Language at the University of Galway and later pursued studies of the oral tradition in Irish at Masters level, and in 2024, secured a doctorate on aspects of the oral poetry of the Múscraí Gaeltacht, County Cork.